Political positions of Noam Chomsky: Globalization

-Views on socialism and communism
+Socialism and communism

 Noam Chomsky considers libertarian socialism "the proper and natural extension" of classical liberalism "into the era of advanced industrial society".
 Chomsky sees libertarian socialist ideas as the descendants of the classical liberal ideas of the Age of Enlightenment, arguing that his ideological position revolves around "nourishing the libertarian and creative character of the human being".
 Chomsky envisions an anarcho-syndicalist future with direct worker control of the means of production and government by workers' councils which would select representatives to meet together at general assemblies.
 In Jefferson's words, the point of this self-governance is to make each citizen "a direct participator in the government of affairs".
 Chomsky believes that there will be no need for political parties.
 Chomsky believes individuals can gain job satisfaction and a sense of fulfilment and purpose by controlling their productive life.
 Chomsky argues that unpleasant and unpopular jobs could be fully automated, carried out by specially remunerated workers, or shared among everyone.